zeroxoneafour/polonium/docs/faq.md

 X11 is not officially supported, but you can drop an issue and I can see if I can fix it.
 Include a log!
 If I personally don't encounter the error, there is a good chance it will not be fixed.

-### There is a latency before windows are fixed/tiles are updated OR windows will not fix/tiles won't update

-You can turn the latency down to 1ms or up to 200ms in the settings, under callback delay.
-Higher latencies should fix issues with slow computers, but lower ones will make the script smoother.

 ### Windows appear in strange places but go back to normal after I switch desktops/rebuild the layout

 KWin, by default, remembers the location of windows.
 It will try to put them back into these locations if the windows request it.
 Known windows that do include Firefox.
 If this conflicts with tiling, try adding a KWin rule to all windows to force ignore requested geometry.

 ### Shortcuts don't work in monocle layout

-The shortcuts are designed to take advantage of the KWin API, which the monocle layout does the opposite of.
-Because no tiles are used when laying out the windows, many of the shortcuts cannot find tiles to execute commands with.
-Built-in KWin shortcuts should still work.
+See [the monocle usage page](usage.html#monocle) for help with the monocle layout.

 ### I want to move windows using my mouse while keeping them tiled

 When moving a window, KWin untiles it.
 I could circumvent this issue by constantly forcing the window back into the nearest available tile, but it would be unoptimized, messy, and would not integrate well with the KWin tiling system.
 This script tries to work instead of against the builtin tiling system whenever possible, and therefore supports moving floated windows into tiles when using the shift key (just as our founding fathers intended).
-This being said, if KWin ever adds an option to keep windows tiled while moving them, you bet I would jump onto supporting that engine-side in a heartbeat.